Routine. Routine. Routine.

 Making your routine better suited for encouraging independence may require a little restructuring, but the results are well worth the effort.

-Based on our routines that I mentioned above, Henry can (and does on occasion) take part in these areas:
+Based on our routines for kids that I mentioned above, Henry can (and does on occasion) take part in these areas:

 - Get dressed by himself.